-"On August 24, the last Tuesday that they would live in their town, the people of ancient Pompeii awoke to a typical hot summer’s morning.
+Sometime in the fall of AD 79, most likely in late October, the people of ancient Pompeii awoke on the last day that they would live in their town.
 Four days earlier, a series of small tremors had begun to shake the area, but people were not very concerned.
 The region had been subjected to so many earthquakes over the years that residents had grown accustomed to them.

 Copyright © 2005 by James M. Deem.
 This excerpt is taken from Bodies from the Ash: Life and Death in Ancient Pompeii (Houghton Mifflin, 2005).
 All rights reserved.